css-materials/course-site/content/homework/reproducible-research/index.md

 * Reproducible Workflow
 * Working with R Markdown documents

-I ask you to practice these skills by applying them to research **that interests you**.
-Therefore in this assignment, I want you to write a short report on a research question of your own interest.
+I want you to practice these skills by applying them to research **that interests you**.
+Therefore in this assignment, I ask you to write a short report on a research question of your own interest.

 ### Your report should include the following:
 * A clearly formulated research question (or set of questions)
-* Use social science data and include a description of these data to the reader
+* Use social science data and include a description of these data for the reader
 * Some descriptive statistics and plots of the data.
-It does not need to include complex statistical modeling and skills that we have not learned.
+You are not expected and do not need to include complex statistical modeling that we have not learned.
 The actual analysis can be relatively simple (think exploratory!): analyzing and interpreting the distribution of variables and how they are related to one another at the bivariate level is more than adequate
 * Summarize the relationships you discover with a written summary.
 Conjecture as to why they occur and/or why they may be [spurious](https://en.wikipedia.org/wiki/Spurious_relationship), and further hypotheses to evaluate
-* The final output should be a `md` or a `pdf_document`, but it must be something you can view directly on GitHub: do not use `html_document`.
+* The final output should be a `md` or a `pdf_document` (it must be something you can view directly on GitHub: do not use `html_document`).
 Make use of code chunk and YAML options to customize the appearance of your final document.
 Frame your report as you would if you were submitting it for a substantive seminar in your research field or to a presentation for a company.
 It should be approximately 750-1000 words in length.
     * You do not need to stuff everything into the final document.
 Think of this like a traditional report.
 You might describe how you obtained and prepared the data, but you won't include all the code and output from that process in the final document.
-For example: if you write lots of code for data cleaning and tidying, you can write it in a separate R script and load into the .Rmd the cleaned and tidy data; or, if you create multiple plots, you can write the code in a R script, and select only a few plots for the report, etc. As long as all code is stored in the repo, you ensure reproduciblility (you can refer to the extra code in the README).
-We will access and grade everything that is in the repo.
+For example: if you write lots of code for data cleaning and tidying, you can write that code in a separate R script and load into the .Rmd only the cleaned and tidy data; or, if you create multiple plots, you can write the code in a R script, and select only a few plots for the report, etc. As long as all code is stored in the repo, you ensure reproduciblility (refer to the extra code in the README).
+We will access and grade everything that is included in the repo.

 ### In terms of code, your submission should contain the following:
 * Code to load the required libraries and import the data using a relative path.
 This code needs to be at the top of the document only (do not import libraries or load data in other parts of the script)
-* Code to clean the data (e.g., rename variables, recode variables, etc.) as necessary, and/or code to tidy the data as necessary
+* Code to clean the data (e.g., rename variables, recode variables, etc.) as necessary and/or code to tidy the data as necessary
-* Code to generate descriptive statistics and plots (at least 3-4 plots)
+* Code to generate descriptive statistics (tables, summaries, etc.) and plots (roughly 3-4 well designed plots)
 * Your code should incorporate programming techniques such as loops or alternatives, if-else statements, and user-defined functions
 * Your code should take into account also the topics we recently learned: coding style and defensive programming, reproducible workflow, and use of Rmd documents
 * Include relevant output, but omit lengthy, irrelevant, and hard-to-read output (e.g., include the head of the data set but do not include the full print of it)
-* Your code should be appropriately commented (not under and not overly commented)
+* Your code should be appropriately commented (not underly and not overly commented)

 ### Your repository should include an informative `README.md` file that:
 * Explains the purpose of the repository